John Haring has worn many hats in music and other businesses.

 So, lots of hats worn.
 When asked what he does in the music business, John likes to say, "I've done just about every job in the music business except publishing and I've taught publishing."
 That kind of says it all.
 He's been called a “Music Business Swiss Army Knife.”
-And with all of that experience, John joined forces with music industry veteran partners to start Crush Worldwide to use the wealth of knowledge and experience gained in all of those capacities and others to mentor, consult and develop career and corporate strategy with artists, songwriters and companies throughout the country.
+And with all of that experience, John joined forces with other music industry veteran partners to start Crush Worldwide to use the wealth of knowledge and experience gained in all of those capacities and others to mentor, consult and develop career and corporate strategy with artists, songwriters and companies throughout the country.